 Testing on human detection algorithm:

 The algorithm was expected to infer the presence of human from 16 temperature data points in a 4x4 grid with reasonable speed.
-The algorithm was supposed to interpret human presence as boolean values 0 and 1 (absence and presence).
+The algorithm was supposed to interpret human presence as Boolean values 0 and 1 (absence and presence).
 During the actual testing phase, the algorithm worked properly for the first few tries but as the room temperature changed, there was a problem with identifying the correct reference temperature (room temperature) since our algorithm defines a hard-coded heuristic reference temperature and threshold.
 In order to compensate for the room temperature change, a calibration phase was added to the algorithm to first calculate the room temperature for the first 20 seconds of starting up phase.
 The algorithm then continuous tried to update the reference temperature as long as no human presence was detected.
 The new implementation was tested for hours without issues and became our current version of the human detection algorithm.

 Testing on the connection between MQTT sender (CC3200) and MQTT receiver (Python script):